What is Ideal Body Weight really?

 An interesting study has highlighted gender difference amongst people trying to reach their ideal body weight.
 According to a study, women tend to consider ideal weight for their height and age lesser than what is medically recommended.
 This forces them to resort to yo-yo diets to achieve their target.
 On the other hand, men tend to lean towards the higher range, and to achieve that they work on building more muscle through supplements or a high protein diet.

-You can get your ideal body weight that is specific to your age, body type and lifestyle without having to starve yourself by following the balanced healthy diet and regular workout.
+You can achieve your ideal body weight (specific to your age, body type and lifestyle) without starving yourself, by following a balanced diet and working out regularly.

 Considering the above reference, a standard list of ideal body weight in respect to height has been designed for Indian population: